Knicks2020/AirBnb-Final-Project/README.md

  * Description of their source of data
     * Our data was taken from MashVisor.com
  * Questions they hope to answer with the data
-    * What is Success for AirBnB?
+    * What is Success for an AirBnB rental?
     * Using a threshold of 200 nights per year occupancy, is the AirBnb rental operating successfully?
     * What factors contribute to that success? (# of pics, key words in description, beds, location, etc.)